Here are some of the frequently asked questions on how to choose and install projectors about creating your golf simulator room.

 -For a 16:10 projector, choose a projector with a throw ratio=0.625 x Distance / Height

 If the projector is hanging on the target line, it's the safest place in the room.
-About 7-8 feet from the screen is completely okay to avoid a ball bouncing off the screen and coming back to hit a projector, and no more than 3 or 4 feet behind the player to avoid shadows.
+About 7-8 feet from the screen is sufficiently away from the screen to avoid a ball hitting a proejctor, and no more than 3 or 4 feet behind the player to avoid shadows.
 Based on this, you can measure the distance to the impact screen and the height of the screen, and then calculate the throw ratio you need.
 A projector with throw ratios ranging from 0.5 to 1.1 helps you put the projector where it is needed to fill the screen while being mounted safely outside the hitting area (and without casting a shadow).

 Resolution is what enables you to see the details on every blade of grass and the subtle contours on the green.
 Full HD 1080p or WUXGA is OK, but 4K is preferred.
 For the best widescreen experience, a 4K projector will create an immersive image even on impact screens larger than 14 feet wide.
 This is especially important if you are using a system such as Foresight, TruGolf, and other simulators that support 4K output.